 Medical bills are viewed the same as credit card debt, personal loans, old utility bills, and money borrowed through other means.
 So, if you are filing bankruptcy with the priority to get your medical bills eradicated, chances are that other unsecured debts will be discharged too.

 In reality, with bankruptcy you cannot just pick and choose what debts you want dealt with.
 During the process of applying you will have to list every debt you have, along with real estate and personal property.
 It will be a requirement to disclose your income, including your spouse’s (even if they aren’t filing for bankruptcy).
 Other financial information such as debt payments, property transfers, property sales, and marital must be listed.

 There are six types of bankruptcy, including Chapter 13, Chapter 12, Chapter 15, Chapter 7, Chapter 11, and Chapter 9.
 The majority of people apply for either Chapter 7 or Chapter 13 bankruptcy.
 Filing for bankruptcy should never be viewed as a light or on-the-whim decision, as bankruptcy status will remain on a person’s credit report for up to 10 ten years.
 It is also important that a person files for the correct chapter, to ensure they are qualified and don’t worsen their financial situation.

 Bankruptcy In Summary

 To summarize, there are many bankruptcy chapters that a person may be eligible for.
 However, the decision must be made carefully and with guidance from a legal professional.
-If you are in medical debt due to a personal injury accident, then do not take any further action until you have received a consultation from a reputable debt harassment lawyer in Tampa, FL.
+If you are in medical debt due to a personal injury accident, then do not take any further action until you have received a consultation from a reputable debt harassment lawyer.